University of Wisconsin–Madison

 Configuring a Secure Wireless Access Point

 For the most part, wireless routers are not necessary.
 However, if residents feel they need one or want to create their own private network for wireless printing or gaming, they can bring one.
-If you choose to do this, visit our support page for a list of recommended routers.
 University Housing requires that all personal wireless access points be configured securely.
 This ensures that the owner of the wireless access point knows exactly who is connecting to it.
 You are responsible for all network traffic that passes through your access point.

 Basic Troubleshooting